bbenny97/bbenny97/README.md

-- 👋 Hi, I’m @bbenny97
+- 👋 Hi, I’m Bibin and I work here at github with the CELA - TnS Team as a Trust and Safety Specialist
-- 👀 I’m interested in Trust and Safety
+- 👀 I’m passionate about making digital spaces inclusive and safe for all
-- 🌱 I’m currently learning to write code
+- 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on Trust and Safety escalation resolutions
 - 📫 You can reach me @bbenny97@github.com